Negro: French

 In the French language, the existential concept of negritude ('blackness') was developed by the Senegalese politician Léopold Sédar Senghor.
 The word can still be used as a synonym of sweetheart in some traditional Louisiana French creole songs.
 The word nègre as a racial term fell out of favor around the same time as its English equivalent negro.
 Its usage in French today (nègre littéraire) has shifted completely, to refer to a ghostwriter (écrivain fantôme), i.e. one who writes a book on behalf of its nominal author, usually a non-literary celebrity.
 However, French Ministry of Culture guidelines (as well as other official entities of Francophone regions) recommend the usage of alternative terms.

 Haitian Creole

 In Haitian Creole, the word nèg (derived from the French nègre referring to a dark-skinned man), can also be used for any man, regardless of skin color, roughly like the terms guy or dude in American English.

+Romanian

+In the Romanian language, negru can refer to either the color or a black person (as a neutral term).